 You can usually find cube steaks at your local grocery store, but if you can’t locate cube steak, you can make it at home buy buying thin sirloin steaks and pounding thin between two sheets of plastic wrap with a meat tenderizer.

 Do you know what’s even better?
-This Easy Chicken Fried Steak with Country Gravy is ready in less than 30 minutes.
+Chicken Fried Steak is ready in less than 30 minutes.
 That’s right….30 minutes!
 Because the steaks are thin they cook quickly and evenly.
 They’re perfect for busy weeknights and always a huge hit with my family.

 I may not be from the south but I certainly try to channel my inner southern belle when I’m in the kitchen.
 And this recipe is simply fabulous.
 The best comfort food there is.